Click an FAQ below.

 No. According to our students the marching band at UTM is relaxed, fun, and a lot less pressure than high school marching band.
 The UTM Band rehearses efficiently so that it does not take a long time to learn a show.
 We march far fewer sets than competitive high school bands and always play plenty of high-energy music that everyone enjoys.
 In addition, we only rehearse five hours per week.

 Productive and fun!
-Dr. Oelrich, Professor Stratton and Dr. Gorman balance hard work and fun.
+Dr. Oelrich, Dr. Waterman and Dr. Gorman balance hard work and fun.
 They encourage the band to perform at the highest level possible.
 You will find band members to be relaxed, friendly, supportive, and sharing your love for music.

 No. Students in the UTM Bands come from all majors on campus.
 In fact, this is one of the great things about being in band: making music with a wide variety of people with a common interest.

 Yes, but you can choose your own audition music.
 You should prepare music that you have performed previously.
 Many students choose to perform a solo from a recent solo and ensemble performance, others use audition music from All-West or other honor groups.
 Choose music you believe will best show us your ability.
 We often hear students audition when they come for a campus-visit or during our annual Honor Band Festival.
 Call us ahead of time so we can plan for your arrival and help show you our beautiful campus.

 According to students, band does not take a lot of time.
 Actually, the UTM Marching Band has one of the lightest time commitments of any college band.
 We do not attend away games and some of our home games are on Thursday nights.
 This schedule gives you many free weekends.
 The Wind Ensemble, Concert Band, Jazz Band and Jazz Combo have regular rehearsals each week.
 The only out-of-class commitments are in the form of performances or touring.